 15. Health certificate and certificate of sale.
 Ask the breeder if he will supply a health certificate for the puppy issued by his veterinarian.
 Some states require also a certificate of sale.

 16. Does the breeder belong to a breed club?
 Ask for references.

 Get your questions answered and feel very comfortable with your new puppy.

-Breed: Xoloitzcuintli (Mexican Hairless) Sex: Female Female Age: 4 Months Old Location: SAN MARCOS, CAXoloitzcuintli size standard (46-60 cms) hairless variety, female, FCI pedigree, excellent conformation, ideal for breeding, companion and watchdog. like0 People Like ThisBe The First To Like ThisTags:xolopedigreefcihairlessxoloitzcuintli
+Breed: Xoloitzcuintli (Mexican Hairless) Sex: Female Female Age: 5 Months Old Location: SAN MARCOS, CAXoloitzcuintli size standard (46-60 cms) hairless variety, female, FCI pedigree, excellent conformation, ideal for breeding, companion and watchdog.
+Extremely playful and outgoing.
+Very healthy.
+She is extremely friendly and smart.
+Items Included: Current vaccinations, veterinarian examination, health certificate. like0 People Like ThisBe The First To Like ThisTags:xolopedigreefcihairlessxoloitzcuintli

 Too many cute puppies?
 Can't make up your mind?
 PuppySpin'em!